 - Studies also show that even though Hispanic/Latina women have lower breast cancer rates, they are 20 percent more likely to die from the disease.

-- Getting tested regularly for breast cancer is the best way for women to lower their risk of dying from the disease.
-Screening tests can find cancer early, when it’s most treatable.
+- Screening tests like mammograms can find cancer early, when it’s most treatable.
+Getting tested regularly for breast cancer is the best way for women to lower their risk of dying from the disease.

-- If you have insurance, most plans cover it.
+- If you have insurance, most plans cover the cost of mammogram screening.
 Medicare also pays for mammograms.

 * Information provided by Susan G. Komen for the Cure.
 For more information and resources, please visit www.komen.org